Installing Magento 2 on Windows 11 uses the Windows Subsystem for Linux (WSL).

 Install Specific Linux distro on 🪟 Windows 11

-After installing WSL, you can choose and install a specific Linux distribution on your Windows 11 machine.
-To see which Linux options are available, use the command `wsl –list –online` in your Command Prompt.
+Once WSL is set up, you can install a Linux distribution like Ubuntu on your Windows 11 PC.
+To see which Linux options are available for WSL, type `wsl –list –online` in Command Prompt.
+This command shows you all the distributions you can install, such as Ubuntu.

 wsl --list --online